vennietweek/reciperescue/README.md

 The wireframes can be viewed here: https://whimsical.com/recipe-rescue-lofi-wireframes-FFpDajuwzxosZFSmmSsHrL

-We are still in the process of refining our designs.
+We are still in the process of refining our designs and choosing between possible layouts.

 # Key Features